What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 Go too lean, however, and you can risk starving the motor.
 Worse, if you have a two-stroke pre-mix outboard, you can risk it not getting enough oil and burning up the crank bearings.

-Jets are difficult to change and downright challenging to find the right jet for where you run.
+Jets are difficult to change, and it's downright challenging to find the right jet for where you run.
 H.A. is not the only factor.
 Temperature, humidity, and other factors will play a part in picking jets.

-To keep it simple, my absolute best suggestion to picking the right jet is to ask a dealer of your motor who lives at HA.
-Talk to older grizzled mechanics and they'll lead you in the right direction.
-If you don't feel up to the task. they'll be able to handle the task for you.
+To keep it simple, my absolute best suggestion for picking the right jet is to ask a dealer of your motor who lives at HA.
+Talk to older, grizzled mechanics, and they'll lead you in the right direction.
+If you don't feel up to the task, they'll be able to handle it for you.

 If you don't have a dealer or can't find one, then start richer and slowly work your way down until it's running right.
 This may take several attempts, but don't give up.